-2.2 RISKS AND RISK MANAGEMENT/MITIGATION
+2.2 RISKS AND RISK MANAGEMENT/MITIGATION TABLE 1

-Task Risk Probability Mitigation User creation and blog posting handled by Wordpress .2 N/A Wordpress blog posts are saved to local database .1 N/A

-Text-mining system will scan over all blog posts and retrieve the user, context, problem, solution, and alternative solution. .6 Develop a system to regularly sanitize inputs/flag potential data poisoning attempts.
+Task Risk Probability Mitigation User creation and blog posting handled by React .3 N/A Incoming blog posts are saved to local database via Node.JS л N/A Text-mining system will scan over all blog posts and retrieve the user, context, problem, solution, and alternative solution. .6 Develop a system to regularly sanitize inputs/flag potential data poisoning attempts.
 Not possible to eliminate due to the uniqueness of the project.
 Web interface will be polished for general release .2 N/A Website will include a search feature which can search for blog posts and/or threat modeling patterns .5 Developing this feature ourselves would be very costly and potentially dangerous for SQL injections and other forms of mishandled edge cases.
-This feature should not be developed by the team, we will use a predeveloped library or built in functionality of wordpress.
-A separate webpage will show statistics and visualizations such as graphs and charts to provide an overview of all of the threat patterns -3 N/A
+This feature should not be developed by the team, we will use a predeveloped library or built in functionality of React.
+A separate webpage will show statistics and visualizations such as graphs and charts to provide an overview of all of the threat patterns .3 N/A